Do Ducks Need a Mate?

 His colors may steal the show, but together these Mandarins still make a beautiful couple.

-One male and one female duck may seem ideal for someone who just wants a couple pets.
+One male and one female duck may seem ideal for someone who just wants a couple of pets.
 While this often works fine, be aware that ducks are not monogamous, and if you have one drake with one duck, it’s possible the duck will be overmated.
 If you have two ducks and the female is showing signs of wear (feathers missing on the back of her neck is the first sign), it would be best to add another female or two to your flock.
 It is possible for overzealous drakes to kill ducks.

 3. If you have one drake, at least 2-3 females is ideal.